 - Difficulty urinating after surgery.

-All surgeries carry some risk of infection or other complications.
+All surgeries that use general anesthesia carry a small risk of complications or death.

 Author: Healthwise Staff